Knitting pattern for Easy Peasy Cozy Slippers

 While we generally recommend hand washing wool garments to maintain control over temperatures, agitation, etc., if you prefer machine washing, follow these recommendations:

-• Only machine wash your wool, if you know your machine well; test its wool program before washing your favorite sweater.
+- Only machine wash your wool, if you know your machine well; test its wool program before washing your favorite sweater.

-• Ensure that the wool program washes and rinses at the same temperature (max 30°C).
+- Ensure that the wool program washes and rinses at the same temperature (max 30°C).
 Large temperature fluctuations cause wool to shrink and felt.

-• Always use liquid wool detergent without enzymes.
+- Always use liquid wool detergent without enzymes.
 Regular detergent contains enzymes that will gradually eat away at the wool, leading to holes.
 You might not see the damage immediately, but holes can appear after 15-25 washes.

-• Spin your wool at no more than 400 RPM to avoid felting.
+- Spin your wool at no more than 400 RPM to avoid felting.
 Alternatively, use the 'rinse hold' option and roll the clean knit in a dry towel to remove excess water.

-• Always dry wool flat on a drying rack – preferably on a towel, and never in direct heat.
+- Always dry wool flat on a drying rack – preferably on a towel, and never in direct heat.

 Hand Washing Wool

-• Ensure you wash and rinse in water of the same temperature – around 30°C. Large temperature differences cause wool to shrink and felt.
+- Ensure you wash and rinse in water of the same temperature – around 30°C. Large temperature differences cause wool to shrink and felt.

-• Always use liquid wool detergent without enzymes.
+- Always use liquid wool detergent without enzymes.
 Regular detergent will damage the wool over time, eventually leading to holes.

-• Gently press your woolen garment in soapy water, avoiding wringing or pulling during washing.
+- Gently press your woolen garment in soapy water, avoiding wringing or pulling during washing.

-• Roll the clean knit in a dry towel to remove as much water as possible.
+- Roll the clean knit in a dry towel to remove as much water as possible.

-• Always dry wool flat on a drying rack – preferably on a towel, and never in direct heat.
+- Always dry wool flat on a drying rack – preferably on a towel, and never in direct heat.

 Washing Önling No 12 and No 16

-• Keep in mind that the yarn hasn't been washed before it was spun onto cones and sent to you.
+- Keep in mind that the yarn hasn't been washed before it was spun onto cones and sent to you.

-• For the best results, soak the finished sweater in lukewarm water for at least two hours (longer is fine).
+- For the best results, soak the finished sweater in lukewarm water for at least two hours (longer is fine).
 This will help the yarn bloom, making it softer and fuller.

-• After soaking, wash the sweater as you would wool knits.
+- After soaking, wash the sweater as you would wool knits.

 Washing No 14

-• Önling No 14 should be washed gently at a maximum of 30°C, for example on the wool program in the washing machine.
+- Önling No 14 should be washed gently at a maximum of 30°C, for example on the wool program in the washing machine.

-• It can be spun at a maximum of 800 RPM.
+- It can be spun at a maximum of 800 RPM.

-• Avoid using a tumble dryer.
+- Avoid using a tumble dryer.
 Instead, dry your knit flat on a drying rack – preferably on a towel, and never in direct heat.

 Washing No 21

-• Önling No 21 is colorfast and spun from linen and cotton, which can handle a gentle machine wash (max 30°C).
+- Önling No 21 is colorfast and spun from linen and cotton, which can handle a gentle machine wash (max 30°C).

-• Spin your knit at a maximum of 800 RPM.
+- Spin your knit at a maximum of 800 RPM.

-• Avoid using a tumble dryer.
+- Avoid using a tumble dryer.
 Instead, dry your knit flat on a drying rack – preferably on a towel, and never in direct heat.

 Knitting pattern for Easy Peasy Cozy Slippers

-Sizes: (S)M(L)
+Sizes (S)M(L)

-Gauge: 16 sts and 28 rows in moss stitch on ndl 5 mm / US 8= 10 x 10 cm / 4x4 inches
+Gauge 16 stitches and 28 rows/rounds seed stitch pattern on needles size 5 mm / US 8 = 10 x 10 cm / 4 x 4 inches.

-the stitches are joined into a round and worked using the Magic Loop method.
+The Cozy slipper is worked in seed stitch from heel to toe.
+The heel is worked back and forth with increases to make it wedge-shaped, which gives the perfect fit, and continued back and forth to the instep, where the stitches are joined into a round and worked using the Magic Loop method.
 The seed stitch pattern is continued up to the toe, where decreases are made to form the tip.
 Finally, the remaining stitches are bound off.

 ABOUT PATTERNS FROM ÖNLING